 In case you weren’t sure of the difference between single boiler and dual, single boiler means that the machine can not make espresso and steam milk at the same time, a dual boiler can do both at the same time, but you will need to invest quite a bit more to get a dual boiler machine.

-The Sage Oracle that I reviewed a while ago, is dual boiler, and it’s £1500 – as of course is the “Sage Dual Boiler” hence the name.
-Other prosumer machines made by Expobar, Fracino, Rocket, ECM, Quickmill, La Spaziale for example, are also dual boiler, but you’re looking at around £1,000 new as the starting point for dual boiler machines, or maybe £500+ for used.
+The Sage Oracle that I reviewed a while ago, is a dual boiler machine, and it’s £1500 – as of course is the “Sage Dual Boiler” hence the name.
+Many of the other prosumer machines made by Expobar, Fracino, Rocket, ECM, Quickmill, La Spaziale for example, are also dual boiler, but you’re looking at around £1,000 new as the starting point for dual boiler machines, or maybe £500+ for used.

 Those who have one, or who had one in the past usually say very good things about them.
-The only one consistently negative thing that I’ve seen people saying about the classic, is the steam wand – the one it comes with isn’t great, but that’s no big deal as I’ll explain shortly, it’s a cheap and easy upgrade.
+The only one consistently negative thing that I’ve seen people saying about the classic, is the steam wand – the one it comes with is a panarello milk frother, but that’s no big deal as I’ll explain shortly, it’s a cheap and easy upgrade (although keep in mind that this only seems to be the point pre 2015, from the 2015 model and upwards it doesn’t seem to be possible, or at least as straight forward, to mod the wand).

 You’re not risking much money, in fact I’d say you’re risking nothing – if you decide that having an espresso machine like this isn’t for you, and you decide to just get a pod machine or bean to cup – then if you’ve paid around the hundred quid mark for it on eBay, you’ll get around the same for it if you put it back on eBay, so you’ll lose little or nothing.
 In fact, I’ll tell you a bit later on how to ensure that you get at least what you paid for it if not more.